Windows CMD Commands: Mastering the Command Prompt

 ipconfig /flushdns

-Use the command when troubleshooting DNS issues.
+Use the command when troubleshooting DNS and network connectivity issues.

-32. label Command
+34. label Command

 The label command shows, changes, or removes the volume label (name) of a disk.
 The command requires administrator privileges to perform any changes.